Great Lakes Compact: Waukesha Proposal

-In 2013, the city of Waukesha, Wisconsin applied for permission from the State of Wisconsin to withdraw water from Lake Michigan.
+In 2013, the city of Waukesha, Wisconsin, applied for permission from the State of Wisconsin to withdraw water from Lake Michigan.
 City water historically drawn from an aquifer reached radium levels exceeding federal standards.
 After protest and later negotiation with state officials, Waukesha became obligated to find a new source of water by 2018.
-The city's limits lay 1.5 miles outside of the Lake Michigan drainage boundary; however the county in which it resides straddles both the Mississippi (via the Fox River, which runs through Waukesha) and Great Lakes watersheds.
+The city's limits lay 1.5 miles outside of the Lake Michigan drainage boundary; however, the county in which it resides straddles the watersheds of both the Mississippi (via the Fox River, which runs through Waukesha) and the Great Lakes.

 In 2015, the Wisconsin Department of Natural Resources (DNR) preliminarily determined that the proposal was approvable in its Draft Technical Review and also released a Draft Environmental Impact Statement.
 The public comment period on the Draft Technical Review and Draft Environmental Impact Statement ended on August 28, 2015.

 On January 7, 2016, the DNR forwarded the submission to the Great Lakes–St. Lawrence Water Resources Regional Body for review and the Great Lakes–St. Lawrence Water Resources Council for review and decision.
-Several environmental groups argued the proposal did not comply with Compact requirements and demanded a thorough review.
+Several environmental groups argued the proposal as presented did not comply with Compact requirements and demanded a thorough review.
 The application was approved with conditions by the Compact Council on June 21, 2016.